BioMatt/redside_dace_RNA/transcriptome_annotation/readme.md

      - `Trinotate Trinotate.sqlite report > dace_annotation_report.xls`
    - Then filtering by a liberal threshold of E values below 0.001
      -  `Trinotate Trinotate.sqlite report -E 1e-3 > dace_annotation_report_filtered.xls`

+   - The Trinotate report needed to be filtered before combining the data with differential gene expression results.
+This accomplished in `dace_annotation_analysis.R`
+     - In summary, the blastx transcript annotations are focused on.
+Following Pearson 2013 (doi: 10.1002/0471250953.bi0301s42), E values of less than 1E-6 and bit scores greater than 50 are used to filter the annotations.
+     - Blastp, pfam, signalP, and tmhmm results are put together in a supporting information column.